Is CWISE Your Next Big Career Move in Wireless?

 Next Steps for Developing More IoT Skills

-The CWISE certification is definitely a cert that any IT tech focusing on IoT should aim to earn.
+The CWISE certification is a cert that any IT tech focusing on IoT should aim to earn.
 However, other certifications apply to this space, too.
 For instance, if you are an aspiring IT pro, check out the CompTIA A+ certification.
 The A+ certification has specific sections for IoT.
 It also includes other material that is just as important, like networking.

 You may also be interested in Palo Alto or Fortinet online training.
 Both Palo Alto and Fortinet are leading manufacturers in the cyber security space.
 Their firewalls and Infosec equipment are some of the most widely deployed products in IT.
-IoT can be a detrimental cybersecurity attack vector if your firewall and networking equipment isn't correctly configured.
+IoT can be a detrimental cybersecurity attack vector if your firewall and networking equipment aren't correctly configured.

 Palo Alto and Fortinet products also work with cloud products, too.
 That's important because IoT devices often work with cloud resources (typically AWS).
 So it won't hurt to take part in AWS cloud training.